Artists & Scholars Project Grants

 - Be focused on one project; however, multiple stages of the same project are permitted.

-- Example: An eligible project may include participation in a professional development opportunity that leads to the creation of new work, or the creation of new work followed a public event or program presenting that new work.
+- Example: An eligible project may include the creation of new work followed by a public event or program presenting that new work.

 *Know that these are templates for your reference only – all applications and relevant materials must be submitted online through SM Apply.*